SudeshKadukar/Sudeshkadukar/README.md

 ### 📖 About Me

-I am a highly motivated Electronics and Telecommunication Engineer bridging the gap between hardware and high-level software.
-My expertise focuses on **Cloud Native Infrastructure**, **DevOps automation**, and **Generative AI**.
-I spend my time building RAG pipelines with LangChain, managing clusters with Kubernetes, and ensuring my production environments (and my GitHub graph) stay healthy and green.
+I am an Electronics and Telecommunication Engineer focused on the intersection of **Physical Systems** and **Intelligence**.
+As an AI & Cloud Architect, I design scalable infrastructures and advanced Generative AI workflows that transform complex data into actionable insights.
+My work bridges the gap between hardware precision and cloud-native scalability.

 ---